The present benchmark was conducted on 2025-06-17 on a Intel® Core™

 ggplot2::autoplot(benchmark_c)

-{fio} is substantially faster and more memory-efficient than {leontief} across all tested dimensions.
-Compared to Base R, {fio} is faster for matrices 1000x1000 and larger, while memory usage remains comparable.
+{fio} is substantially faster than {leontief} across all tested dimensions.
+Compared to Base R, {fio} is faster for matrices 1000x1000 and larger.

 Since computing the field of influence involves calculating the Leontief inverse matrix for each element of the technical coefficients matrix after an increment, it can be demanding for high-dimensional matrices.
 Here, we benchmark the base R function and fio, as there is no similar function in leontief.
 For brevity, we limited the matrix dimensions to 100x100 and the number of repetitions to 10.